-The property owners overlying the Atascadero Basin, in collaboration with the Templeton Community Services District, City of Atascadero, and Atascadero Mutual Water Company (collectively Basin Stakeholders), are working together to develop a Groundwater Sustainability Agency (GSA) that will develop and implement a Groundwater Sustainability Plan (GSP) for the Atascadero Basin in compliance with the Sustainable Groundwater Management Act (SGMA).
+The property owners overlying the proposed Salinas Valley -- Atascadero Area Subbasin (hereafter referred to as the Atascadero Basin), in collaboration with the Templeton Community Services District, City of Atascadero, and Atascadero Mutual Water Company (collectively Basin Stakeholders), are working together to develop a Groundwater Sustainability Agency (GSA) that will develop and implement a Groundwater Sustainability Plan (GSP) for the Atascadero Basin in compliance with the Sustainable Groundwater Management Act (SGMA).
 The Basin Stakeholders are looking to sustainably manage the groundwater resources of the Atascadero Basin in a coordinated and cooperative manner with groundwater management activities in the greater Paso Robles Basin.